gareth618/m-pic/README.md

 ## 2.3 controllers

 `Router` is the class which manages the application routes.
-These include the regular pages (`sign-in`, `sign-up`, `my-photos`, `my-profiles`), the resources in the `public` directory and the internal and external API's.
+These include the regular pages (`sign-in`, `sign-up`, `my-photos`, `my-profiles`), the resources in the `public` directory and the internal and external APIs.
 The main methods of this class are the following:

 - `mime(dir, type)` adds routes for each file of `dir` in the given MIME-`type`
 - `page404(file)` sets the 404 page as the HTML code inside `file`